 PIN's nutrition security programming will make the most positive difference if PIN manages to develop partnerships enabling its teams to maximize the quality, sustainability and scale of their undernutrition interventions.
-In the 2016-2020 programming period, PIN's partnership priorities are to:
+In the 2016-2021 programming period, PIN's partnership priorities are to:

-- put the local stakeholders responsible for addressing undernutrition and its underlying causes as its #1 partners, enabling them to maximize the nutritional outcomes of their work and to reduce their reliance on an external support - clearly define & present the added value PIN is able to bring to new partnerships - develop in-country partnerships with experienced implementation agencies (incl.
-US based) enabling PIN to increase the scale of its work - increase the technical know-how sharing and advocacy-related cooperation with Alliance2015 members working on nutrition and other like-minded actors - develop advocacy cooperation with the Generation Nutrition members - establish cooperation with universities, increasing PIN's research + M&E capacity - gain a pool of consultants capable of supporting PIN in conducting nutrition surveys, building PIN's staff capacity and assisting with fundraising
+- → put the local stakeholders responsible for addressing undernutrition and its underlying causes as its #1 partners, enabling them to maximize the nutritional outcomes of their work and to reduce their reliance on an external support - \rightarrow clearly define θ present the added value PIN is able to bring to new partnerships - → develop in-country partnerships with experienced implementation agencies (incl.
+US based) enabling PIN to increase the scale of its work - → increase the technical know-how sharing and advocacy-related cooperation with Alliance2015 members working on nutrition and other like-minded actors - → establish cooperation with universities, increasing PIN's capacity to contribute to the global evidence base on what works for Nutrition Security - → gain a pool of consultants capable of supporting PIN in conducting nutrition surveys, building PIN's staff capacity and assisting with fundraising - → develop innovations with the private sector with a carefully defined PIN policy towards such partnerships